diegoscantam/2qubits/README.md

 The present work is done in collaboration with [TIFPA (Trento Institute for Fundamental Physics and Applications)](https://www.tifpa.infn.it/) research centre as part of a quantum computing internship.

 ## Deuteron: the deuterium nucleus
-The deuteron is the bound state of a proton a neutron.
+The deuteron is the bound state of a proton and a neutron.
 In order to estimate the binding energy of the system, there are two main approaches one could follow involving a simulation on a quantum computer.

 The first being the one mapping the creation and destruction operators of the deuteron into combinations of Pauli gates.
 The ladder operators $a_n^\dagger$ and $a_n$ create and annihilate a deuteron in the harmonic oscillator state $|n \rangle$.
 The Hamiltonian is of the form